-This Ham and Cheese Soup with White Wine and Gruyere is yet another recipe to show you how easily you can repurpose your leftover ham.
+This Ham and Cheese Soup with White Wine and Gruyere is a great recipe to show you how easily you can repurpose your leftover ham (from Easter or other fancy dinners).
 This soup is rich and decadent, and it will keep your loved ones coming back for seconds…guaranteed.

 I remember the first time that I ate cheese soup back in Poland; I was so amazed by the taste and consistency.
 I immediately desired to recreate this recipe.
 After a bit of trial and error, I figured that there actually was a secret ingredient to make this smooth consistency: spreadable cheese in addition to Gruyere.

 The spreadable cheese found throughout Europe is extremely soft and it melts easily.
 Here in the U.S., the only one that’s commonly available is Laughing Cow.
 I used 2 little triangles here (in addition to Gruyere), but it took a while to melt.
 Should you have any Polish specialty store near you, I suggest you pick up a spreadable cheese there and use it for this recipe (see recipe notes for this information).

 On the topic of cheese, you should know that spreadable cheese is actually optional as it is not easily accessible.
 Gruyere is actually best and sufficient here.
 Your Ham and Cheese Soup will be cheesy and delicious.

 Make this Ham and Cheese Soup Using Your Easter Ham Leftovers.

 Speaking of ham, don’t you usually end up with lots of leftover ham after Easter?
 I do.
 And my husband doesn’t like to eat the same meal twice, so I always try to find new ways to use my leftovers.

 If you’re looking for some recipes to use your leftover ham, here are some ideas: